monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 </br>

 Verdict:
-**There is a significant difference in the mean sales between Promotion 1 and Promotion 2:
+$\implies$ **There is a significant difference in the mean sales between Promotion 1 and Promotion 2:
 Promotion 1 Mean is greater than Promotion 2.**

 </br>

 ## 2. Promotion 1 vs. Promotion 3